Sripo/System_Design/README.md

 ### Design Patterns:
 - You could implement the **Observer Pattern** to notify users in real time when they receive a new message.
 Additionally, use the **Factory Pattern** to manage different types of messages (text, image, video).

----

-By mixing and matching system design, architecture, and design patterns, you create a well-structured, scalable, and maintainable software solution.